 1. OVERVIEW 1

 2. CORPORATE INCOME TAX ("CIT") 2

 3. PERSONAL INCOME TAX ("PIT") 8

 4. CAPITAL GAINS TAX ("CGT") .
 11

 5. WITHHOLDING TAX ("WHT") .
 12

 6. VALUE ADDED TAX ("VAT") .
-17
+16

 7. SPECIFIC BUSINESS TAX ("SBT") .
-19
+18

 8. TAX INCENTIVES .
-21
+19

 9. STAMP DUTY .
-27
+24

 10. PROPERTY / SIGNAGE TAXES .
-28
+25

 11. OTHER INDIRECT TAXES .
-32
+30

 12. PETROLEUM TAX .
-33
+32

 13. INHERITANCE AND GIFT TAX .
-34
+33

 14. TAX ADMINISTRATION .
-36
+35

 15. ACCOUNTING AND FINANCIAL REPORTING .
-44
+42

 16. DFDL TAX SERVICES .
-46
+44

 17. OUR PEOPLE .
-47
+45

-This guide is based on our understanding of publicly known Thailand laws, regulations and official practices as of 1 May 2019 and may be affected by laws that are subsequently passed by Parliament or notifications that are adopted by various ministries.
-There may also be instances where the unofficial practices applied by Government authorities (including the tax authorities) are not in accordance with or even contradictory to Thailand law.
+This guide is based on our understanding of publicly known Thailand laws, regulations and official practices as of 4 January 2023 and may be affected by laws that are subsequently passed by Parliament or notifications that are adopted by various ministries.
+There may also be instances when the unofficial practices applied by government authorities (including the tax authorities) are not in accordance with, or may even be contradictory to, Thailand law.
 More importantly, as the decisions of the courts and tax authorities are not made publicly available, it is possible that the courts or tax authorities will adopt an interpretation of Thailand laws which is not in accordance with our interpretation.
 Furthermore, not all laws and regulations are published.

-©DFDL, 2020
+©DFDL, 2023

 All rights reserved.
-No part of this publication may be reproduced, stored in a retrieval system, or transmitted, in any form or by any means - electronic, mechanical, photocopying, recording or otherwise - without the prior permission in writing from the publisher or copyright holder.
+No part of this publication may be reproduced, stored in a retrieval system, or transmitted, in any form or by any means - electronic, mechanical, photocopy, recording or otherwise - without the prior permission in writing from the publisher or copyright holder.
 This publication, and any form of copy of this publication, may not be sold, re-sold, hired out or otherwise disposed of by way of trade, by any person or entity, without the prior written permission of the publisher or copyright holder.

-The information contained in this book is provided for information purposes only and is not intended to constitute legal and tax advice.
+The information contained in this publication is provided for information purposes only and is not intended to constitute legal and tax advice.
 Legal and tax advice should be obtained from qualified counsel for all specific situations.